johnemmanuelbond/loggers.larders/content/Locations/Harport/Harport Racetrack.md

 - 10 empty key ring and map of the racetrack
 - 12 a letter asking to store a bounty in the basement from "Knick"
 - 16 an extra key ring hidden inside a boot
-- 20 a steel lockbox nailed to underside of a wardrobe the wall containing pouch of 750 Gp hidden in a boot.
+- 20 a steel lockbox nailed to underside of a wardrobe containing a pouch of 750 Gp.
 Must be opened with a DC 20 theives' tools check.
 ![[racetrack4.png]]

 #### Vault